What should you know about over 50 life insurance?

 What you must bear in mind

-- There’s a wait of up to two years before the full cash sum will pay out
+- There’s a wait of a year before the full cash sum will pay out

 - Inflation may reduce the value of the cash pay out